moby/moby/docs/sources/reference/commandline/cli.rst

 The transfer of context from the local machine to the Docker daemon is what the ``docker`` client means when you see the "Uploading context" message.

+The ``--rm`` option tells Docker to remove the intermediate containers and layers that were used to create each image layer.
+Doing so has no impact on the image build cache.

 .. code-block:: bash